-To date, we have not generated any net income from operations.
-As of December 31, 2015, we have an accumulated deficit of \$396.3 million, primarily as a result of expenditures for research and development and general and administrative expenses.
-While we may in the future generate revenue from a variety of sources, including license fees and milestone payments in connection with strategic partnerships, our product candidates are at a mid-level stage of development and may never be successfully developed or commercialized.
+To date, we have not generated any income from operations.
+As of December 31, 2016, we have an accumulated deficit of \$423.0 million, primarily as a result of expenditures for research and development and general and administrative expenses.
+While we will generate revenue from our license arrangement with Kowa and may in the future generate revenue from a variety of other sources, including additional milestone payments from Kowa and license fees and milestone payments in connection with other strategic partnerships, arhalofenate and seladelpar are at a mid-level stage of development and our other product candidates are at the early stage of development and may never be successfully developed or commercialized.
 Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate sufficient revenue to achieve and sustain profitability.
-Our results of operations for 2015 and 2014 are presented below:
+Our results of operations for 2016 and 2015 are presented below:

 Year Ended December 31,

-(\$ in thousands) 2015 2014 Variance
+(\$ in thousands) 2016 2015 Variance

 Operating expenses:

-Research and development \$ 17,026 \$ 15,823 \$ 1,203
+Research and development \$ 15,941 \$ 17,026 \$ (1,085)

-General and administrative 8,871 8,185 686
+General and administrative 9,645 8,871 774

-Loss from operations (25,897) (24,008) (1,889)
+Loss from operations (25,586) (25,897) 311

-Interest expense, net (753) (681) (72)
+Interest expense, net (1,161) (753) (408)

-Other income (expense), net 11,121 (7,228) 18,349
+Other income, net 76 11,121 (11,045)

-Net loss \$(15,529) \$(31,917) \$16,388
+Net loss \$(26,671) \$(15,529) \$(11,142)